 Which One Sounds Better? – Is It All Subjective?

 There is some debate over which form of audio reproduction sounds better.
-Other than the mostly subjective listening test – some people prefer to objectively compare using ‘double-blind listening tests’.
+Other than the most subjective listening test – some people prefer to objectively compare using ‘double-blind listening tests’.

 A double-blind test (for this purpose) consists of one person (other than the listener) playing different types of files while the listener’s job is to carefully listen for any differences in sound quality.